GitLab Merge Blocked: Source Branch Behind Target

 Summary

-The “source branch behind target” error is caused by not syncing main back to develop after merges.
-The fix is simple:
+“Source branch behind target” happens because main isn’t synced back to develop after merges.
+Fix:

 git checkout develop